vivid-inc/polypara/README.md

 Annotate fields with {@Constant} and then run the Maven plugin.
 Ensure that all desired versions are available in your local Maven repo.
 Ignores field visibility.
+The only requirement is that there are Java .class files in the build output directory, and at least one other build artifact to compare against.
+The type of the Maven project is irrelevant.
 The impact of using Cherimoya in your project is that a single new class, the {@Constant} annotation, is added to your annotated classes and the annotation is retained in class files.

 Skip execution by setting the ``skip'' configuration parameter to ``true''.